-- 1) Relief valve (Required) Mount the relief valve on the left side of the boiler as shown in Figure 7.1 using the 1-1/4 x 4 nipple, 1-1/4 x 3/4 reducing elbow and 3/4 x close nipple provided.
+- 1) Relief valve (Required) Mount the relief valve on the left side of the boiler as shown in Figure 8.1 using the 1-1/4 x 4 nipple, 1-1/4 x 3/4 reducing elbow and 3/4 x close nipple provided.
 The relief valve shipped with the boiler is set to open at 30 psi.
 This valve may be replaced with one having a pressure up to the "Maximum Allowable Working Pressure" shown on the rating plate.
 If the valve is replaced, the replacement must have a relief capacity in excess of the DOE heating capacity for the boiler. - Pipe the discharge of the relief valve to a location where water or steam will not create a hazard or cause property damage if the valve opens.
 The end of the discharge pipe must terminate in an unthreaded pipe.
 If the relief valve discharge is not piped to a drain it must terminate at least 6 inches above the floor.
 Do not run relief valve discharge piping through an area that is prone to freezing.
-The termination of the relief valve discharge piping must be in an area where it is not likely to become plugged by debris. - If necessary, the relief valve may be installed in the supply piping as shown in Figure 7.2.
-When this is done, the relief valve must be as close to the boiler supply tapping as possible with no intervening shut-off valves. - 2) Circulator (Required) The circulator and circulator flanges are shipped loose with the boiler.
-The ideal location for the circulator is in the supply piping, just downstream of the expansion tank, however installation in the return as shown in Figure 7.3 is usually acceptable. - 3) Expansion Tank (Required) If this boiler is replacing an existing boiler with no other changes in the system, the old expansion tank can generally be reused.
+The termination of the relief valve discharge piping must be in an area where it is not likely to become plugged by debris. - If necessary, the relief valve may be installed in the supply piping as shown in Figure 8.2.
+When this is done, the relief valve must be as close to the boiler supply tapping as possible with no intervening shut-off valves. - 2) Circulator (Required) The circulator is shipped loose with the boiler.
+Fittings are provided to mount it on the boiler return as shown in Figure 8.3, however it can be installed on the boiler supply.
+If the circulator is moved to the supply it should be positioned just downstream of the expansion tank as shown in Figure 8.3. - 3) Expansion Tank (Required) If this boiler is replacing an existing boiler with no other changes in the system, the old expansion tank can generally be reused.
 If the expansion tank must be replaced, consult the expansion tank manufacturer's literature for proper sizing. - 4) Fill Valve (Required) Either a manual or automatic fill valve may be used.
-The ideal location for the fill is at the expansion tank. - 5) Automatic Air Vent (Required) At least one automatic air vent is required.
+The ideal location for the fill is at the expansion tank.

+- 5) Automatic Air Vent (Required) At least one automatic air vent is required.
 Manual vents will usually be required in other parts of the system to remove air during initial fill. - 6) Low Water Cut-Off (factory supplied) This boiler is equipped with a low water cut-off (LWCO) that prevents the boiler from firing if there is inadequate water in the boiler.
 This LWCO is an automatic reset type, meaning that it will allow the boiler to restart automatically if the low water condition is corrected.
-This LWCO satisfies the requirements of most installation codes used for residential installations, however some jurisdictions may require a manual reset low water cut-off which requires a reset button to be pushed to restart the boiler. - If a manual reset LWCO is required, it must be installed in the supply piping just above the boiler in accordance with the LWCO manufacturer's instructions (the factory supplied LWCO is left in place).
+This LWCO satisfies the requirements of most installation codes used for residential installations, however some jurisdictions may require a manual reset low water cut-off which requires a reset button to be pushed to restart the boiler.

+If a manual reset LWCO is required, it must be installed in the supply piping just above the boiler in accordance with the LWCO manufacturer's instructions (the factory supplied LWCO is left in place).
 No intervening valves may be installed between an externally piped LWCO and the boiler.
-Wire on external manual reset LWCO to either break 120VAC power to the boiler, or break the external limit connection shown in Section IX.
+Wire on external manual reset LWCO to break 120VAC power to the boiler.